EForce11/packet_tracer_rip_example/README.md

 The network topology consists of the following components and configurations:

-- **Routers**: The project includes three 1941 series routers.
-The connections between these routers are configured using the RIPv2 routing protocol.
+- **Routers**: The project includes three routers.
+The connections between these routers are configured using the RIP routing protocol.
-- **Switches**: 2960-24TT model switches are used to interconnect various devices within the network.
+- **Switches**: switches are used to interconnect various devices within the network.
 - **Servers**: The network includes DHCP, DNS, HTTP, and Email servers.
 - **Wireless Network**: A wireless network is established using an Access Point (AP), connecting laptops and PCs wirelessly.
 - **PCs and Laptops**: Different subnets contain PCs and laptops, some connected via wired and others via wireless connections.